LQXshane/500c1face/README.md

 #####Our game-changer business concept MUST consists of the above- one could easily change color randomly, just use a random number generator, but could not make recommendations without such a well-stacked database.

 To achive this, I've been looking into different approaches such as the Amazon API and reseached into web crawler.
 For the time being, we have constructed the database by using exhaustive search and Amazon ItemLookup API, which is good enough during our developing process this semester.
+This section contains the following folders:

+* WITCH101_LipsticksDB: our primary DB in use
+* test_connection.jpg: real-time demo
+* backlog: misc.
+DB examples that worth looking into
+* timecoverspider: detailed tutorial for python scapy

 To move forward, we must consider using a crawler/spider that could scrapy pictures from websites automatically so that our database could be huge!